 There are other advantages for the dentist too.
-They get all of their portion of the treatment money up front, usually just a few days after the financing has been put in place.
+They get all of their portion of the money up front, usually just a few days after the agreement has been put in place.
 Determining the patient's credit worthiness (eligibility to participate in the plan) is turnkey and instant.
 And if the patient doesn't follow through and pay as promised, it's not the dentist's problem.

 The fee that the dentist pays varies.